dataideaorg/easi-python-data-science/README.md

 # dataidea-science
-New Programming for Data Science Site
+New Python for Data Science Site